 Growing plants in your garden that occur in surrounding natural landscape provides the resources birds and other wildlife need.
 This is a beautiful way to lessen your impact on the environment and support your local ecosystem.
 Using native plants also reinforces a “sense of place,” creating distinctive qualities that make one place different from another.

 Right Plant, Right Place

 Plant distribution is not uniform in nature, even over short distances or small areas.
 Some plants thrive most anywhere, while others require specific growing conditions.
 Native plants that struggle in a garden may just need a change in location.
 Many native plants have a built in advantage, as they are adapted to our soils and local climate.
-Visit the Regional Garden in our National Garden to see plants that thrive in the Mid-Atlantic region.
+Visit the Regional Garden in our gated outdoor gardens to see plants that thrive in the Mid-Atlantic region.

 Does Your Garden Flutter?

 Butterflies are important pollinators and a delight to see in any garden.
 Are you inspired by our Pollinator Garden and interested in growing one of your own?